-Though, it is highly technical DAW suitable for experienced recording engineers, newbies can also use it to produce great music.
-But its not built for novices, as with extensive editing features, it is a highly professional software ideal for industry professionals.
-That ‘s the reason behnind why all the big studio are still using Pro Tools.
+Though it is highly technical DAW suitable for experienced recording engineers, newbies can also use it to produce great music.
+But it’s not built for novices, as with extensive editing features, it is a highly professional software ideal for industry professionals.
+That ‘s the reason why all the big studio is still using Pro Tools.

 Pro Tools is known as the best scoring software for movies and TVs.

-- Ease of Use – Features like compilation to master recording and playlist grouping provides an easy access to multiple tracks for one project.
-So its an ideal software for film scoring where 100s of tracks are used.
-A big list of keyboard shortcuts make it easy to operate (after understanding this software).
+- Ease of Use – Features like compilation to master recording and playlist grouping provides easy access to multiple tracks for one project.
+So it’s an ideal software for film scoring where 100s of tracks are used.
+A big list of keyboard shortcuts makes it easy to operate (after understanding this software).

 - Plugins and effects – Pro Tools supports 60+ plug-ins and also access to 17+ bonus plug-ins.
 However, the only supported plug-in format is AAX.

 - Extensive Support – Avid provides extensive support for its products and Pro Tools is not an exception.
 You get phone support, knowledge-base with frequently asked questions, online community forum, official YouTube channel, Avid also a marketplace to connect with other musicians.

 Pro Tools has a standard DAW user interface with a clip recording and editing area, tracks area, individual track settings area and transport bar.
 You can also consolidate the windows in vertical and horizontal view as per your need.